 Maybe I’m crazy, but even in the dead of winter in the midwest, I prefer cold brew over hot coffee.
 Yum!
 It’s different than iced coffee, btw!
-Instead of just pouring hot coffee over ice, you let the coffee grinds (grounds..?
-I don’t know) sit in water at room temperature for 12-18 hours.
+Instead of just pouring hot coffee over ice, you let the coffee grounds sit in water at room temperature for 12-18 hours.
 You don’t need any fancy equipment or espresso machines, either!
-Plus it’s less acidic than regular coffee (your teeth and stomach will thank you). ☕
+Plus it’s about 60% less acidic than regular coffee (your teeth and stomach will thank you) ☕

-Here’s the concoction I’ve been perfecting all summer:
+Here’s the concoction I’ve been perfecting for years:

 - 1 cup coarsely ground coffee, freshly ground (organic of course)

 - 4 cups filtered water

-- Pour the grounds in a large glass container that you can cover with a lid or cheesecloth.
+- Pour the grounds into a mesh bag or coffeesock and place the bag into a large glass jar.
 A big mason jar will work.

 - Add the water.
 Stir to activate.

 - Cover with a cheesecloth or lid.
 Let sit for 12-18 hours at room temperature.

 - If using a coffeesock, there's no need to filter or strain the mixture.
-But you can also use something like a french press is the easiest!
-I also have a Chemex that I pour it over a filter into and let sit for a while.
+But you can also use something like a french press if there is still some sediment.
 Do whatever works for what you have, just make sure all the grounds are out of the mixture.

 - Transfer the mixture back into a clean glass jar or pitcher, however you want to store it.
 This is now a concentrate, so it will be really strong if you try it.
 Usually for cold brews, they need to be diluted with water.
 I usually pour about another cup in and stir.